Deepalaya

-Deepalaya is an Indian Non-governmental organization that aids the development of the urban and rural poor in India, with a focus on children.
+Deepalaya is an Indian non-governmental organization that aids the development of the urban and rural poor in India, with a focus on children.
 Founded in 1979, it is headquartered in Delhi.
 Deepalaya primarily serves the urban slums of Delhi, but also works on rural development in the states of Haryana and Uttarakhand.
 Deepalaya's focus is on sparking sustainable development from within a community.

 From 2009–2010, 23.18% of Deepalaya's total income came from donations and 52.37% from government grants.
 HSBC India also supports Deepalaya through donations and voluntary works.
 Deepalaya experienced US$236,741.42 in deficit for this period.
-Deepalaya was awarded Sat Paul Mittal Award of appreciation in 2018.